oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.27.2 Distinguishing logically identical from logically distinct results <a id='distinguishing-logically-identical-from-logically-distinct-results'></a>

 Successive runs might detect the same condition in the code.
-When two `result` objects represent the same condition, we say that the results are “logically identical;” when they represent different conditions, we say that the results are “logically distinct.”
+When two `result` objects represent the same condition, we say that the results are "logically identical;" when they represent different conditions, we say that the results are "logically distinct."
 Two results can be logically identical even if the `result` objects are not identical.
 For example, if code is inserted into a file between runs, the same condition might be reported on two different lines.

 To avoid reporting the same condition repeatedly, result management systems typically group results into equivalence classes such that results in any one class are logically identical and results in different classes are logically distinct.

-Some result management systems do this by calculating a “fingerprint” for each result and considering results with the same fingerprint to be logically identical.
+Some result management systems do this by calculating a "fingerprint" for each result and considering results with the same fingerprint to be logically identical.
 A fingerprint is calculated from information contained in the result and might contain readable information from the result.

 Other result management systems group results into equivalence classes *without* associating a computed fingerprint with each result, and they denote each equivalence class with an arbitrary unique identifier.
 This identifier is opaque: it is ­*not* calculated from information stored in the result, and hence contains no readable information about the result.